awsdocs/aws-codepipeline-user-guide/doc_source/connections-bitbucket.md

 ## Create a connection to Bitbucket \(CLI\)<a name="connections-bitbucket-cli"></a>

 You can use the AWS Command Line Interface \(AWS CLI\) to create a connection\.

+**Note**
+You can create connections to a Bitbucket Cloud repository\.
+Installed Bitbucket provider types, such as Bitbucket Server, are not supported\.

 To do this, use the create\-connection command\.